In the Twilight

 In the Twilight is a 1915 American silent short drama film directed by Tom Ricketts.
 The film stars Perry Banks, Charlotte Burton, Reaves Eason, David Lythgoe, Louise Lester, Vivian Rich, and Harry Van Meter.

+It is a two-reel film that was released on February 15, 1915.
+Based on the song "Love's Old Sweet Song", the movie is interspersed with lyrics from the piece.